100% Full-Time Faculty Hold Terminal Degrees

 Prepare for State Licensure in Counseling

-Through this master's in clinical mental health counseling degree, you will:
+Through this master's in clinical mental health counseling, online or on-campus, you will:

 Licensed Clinical Counseling in: